 - Where students should plan to take their exams, and how and where they should schedule the exams,

 - Other exam information, such as duration, materials allowed, and if they will be allowed to keep the exam.

 Example Syllabus Statement

 If you have exam accommodations through the Disability Resource Center, email me and your T.A. a copy of your accommodation letter as soon as possible.

 If I am unable to provide exam accommodations in the department, you will need to schedule them with the Disability Resource Center (DRC) and take them in the DRC Testing Center.

 The Testing Center requires you to schedule exams with at least SEVEN days advance notice.
-To schedule your exams, please complete the online form at https://disability.dl.umn.edu/testing/schedule-exams.
+To schedule your exams, please complete this online form.